dataminer-site/dataminer-site.github.io/docs/archive/0.6/guides/python/polars.md

 """).arrow()
 ```

-# DuckDB to Polars
+# DataMiner to Polars
-DuckDB can output results as Apache Arrow tables, which can be imported into Polars with the Polars DataFrame constructor.
-The same approach could be used with Pandas DataFrames, but Arrow is a faster way to pass data between DuckDB and Polars.
+DataMiner can output results as Apache Arrow tables, which can be imported into Polars with the Polars DataFrame constructor.
+The same approach could be used with Pandas DataFrames, but Arrow is a faster way to pass data between DataMiner and Polars.

 This example reuses the original Pandas DataFrame created above as a starting point.
 As a note, Pandas is not required as a first step, but was only used to generate example data.

-After the import statements and example DataFrame creation above, query the Pandas DataFrame using DuckDB and output the results as an Arrow table.
+After the import statements and example DataFrame creation above, query the Pandas DataFrame using DataMiner and output the results as an Arrow table.

 ```python
 duckdb_to_arrow = duckdb.query("""